Advocacy

 Respond to calls for public comment

 From time to time we’ll put out a call for public comment or messages to land managers on specific issues.
-Join our Facebook group for notifications of upcoming public comments periods.
+Join our Facebook group for notifications of upcoming public comment periods.
 EBRPD and EBMUD directors meetings have public comment sections at each meeting which are also opportunities to provide input and become part of the public record.
 Send an email to advocacy@btceb.org if you’d like to be added to our email notices for public comment opportunities.

 Public Comment General Guidelines

-• Be factual.
-Stick to facts and where possible use data rather than just opinions.
+- Be factual.
+Stick to facts and, where possible, use data rather than just opinions.

 Live comments

-• Remote meetings.
-Become familiar with Zoom navigation or the meetings platform ahead of time if possible.
+- Remote meetings.
+Become familiar with Zoom navigation or the meeting’s platform ahead of time if possible.

-• Review the agenda ahead of time.
+- Review the agenda ahead of time.
 Understand when public comments are taken and when your comment will come in the agenda.
-Comments on items on the agenda are typically taken during that agenda items while comments not associated with an agenda item are typically at the beginning or end of a meeting.
+Comments on items on the agenda are typically taken during that agenda items while comments not associated with an agenda item are typically at the beginning or the end of a meeting.

 Volunteer